Carl Kaysen: Career

 Between 1940 and 1942 he was on the staff of the National Bureau of Economic Research.
-From 1942 to 1943 he was an Economist for the U.S. Office of Strategic Services, and from 1943 to 1945 he was in Intelligence for the U.S. Army Air Forces, rising from private to captain.
+From 1942 to 1943 he was an Economist for the U.S. Office of Strategic Services, and from 1943 to 1945 he was in intelligence for the U.S. Army Air Forces, rising from private to captain.

 After receiving his M.A. from Harvard University in 1947, he was an assistant professor there from 1950 to 1955, and was a clerk to Judge E. E. Wyzanski, U.S. District Court from 1950 to 1952, providing economic analysis for United States v.
 United Shoe Corporation, a major antitrust case.

 In 1954 he received his Ph.D. from Harvard and did military and wartime Service.
 In 1955, he became an associate professor at Harvard, and in 1957, a full professor of economics.
-He served as associate dean, Graduate School of Public Administration, Harvard University, from 1960 to 1966.
+He served as associate dean of the Graduate School of Public Administration at Harvard University from 1960 to 1966.

 From 1961 to 1963, he was Deputy National Security Advisor to President John F. Kennedy, a position in which he concentrated on foreign trade, economic policy, and the potential use of nuclear weapons.
 In this capacity, he was asked to prepare a report on how to utilize the US nuclear arsenal to preemptively destroy the Soviet Union's nuclear capacity and its ability to retaliate with nuclear weapons.
 Though Kaysen was merely fulfilling Kennedy's demand for alternative nuclear war strategies in case of conflict over Berlin, his report, which envisioned ‘only’ half a million to a million Soviet casualties, caused outrage and disgust within the administration, with White House Chief Counsel Ted Sorensen strongly criticizing him.
 During the Cuban Missile Crisis, he became known as the "Vice President in charge of the rest of the world."

-He was named Lucius N. Littauer Professor of Political Economy, at Harvard University from 1964 to 1966.
+He was named Lucius N. Littauer Professor of Political Economy at Harvard University from 1964 to 1966.

 He served as Director of the Institute for Advanced Study from 1966 to 1976, taking over the position from J. Robert Oppenheimer.

-Kaysen joined the MIT faculty in 1976 and in 1977 named as David W. Skinner Professor of Political Economy.
+Kaysen joined the MIT faculty in 1976 and was named the David W. Skinner Professor of Political Economy in 1977.

 From 1978 to 1980, he was Vice Chairman and Director of Research for the Sloan Commission on Higher Education, an initiative that explored the increasingly complex relationship between government and institutions of higher education.

-From 1981 until his death, he was the Director, Program in Science, Technology and Society, at MIT.
+From 1981 until his death in 2010, he was the director of the Program in Science, Technology and Society at MIT.

-He had been a Junior Fellow of the Society of Fellows at Harvard University and a Guggenheim Fellow, and was a member of the American Academy of Arts and Sciences and the American Philosophical Society.
+He had been a Junior Fellow of the Society of Fellows at Harvard University and a Guggenheim Fellow, and he was a member of the American Academy of Arts and Sciences and the American Philosophical Society.